awsdocs/amazon-s3-user-guide/doc_source/configure-inventory.md

 1. Under **Advanced settings**, you can set the following:

-   1. Choose either the CSV or ORC output file format for your inventory\.
+   1. Choose either the CSV, ORC, or Parquet output file format for your inventory\.
 For more information about these formats, see [Amazon S3 Inventory](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-inventory.html) in the *Amazon Simple Storage Service Developer Guide*\.
 ![\[Advanced settings screen with include only current versions selected\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/inventory-enter-data-advanced.png)

    1. To include all versions of the objects in the inventory, choose **Include all versions** in the **Object versions** list\.
 By default, the inventory includes only the current versions of the objects\.